mickaelistria/jbosstools-all-facade/README.md

 ## Usage

 If you're a contributor who wants to write code, DON'T USE IT.
-Use direct jbosstools-<module> repositories instead.
+Use direct jbosstools-_module_ repositories instead.
 This repository can be used by CI servers to get all sources in one shot, and to build everything in one shot:

 ### Get all sources

-Get all master:
+Get all "master":
 <pre>
 git clone git://github.com/mickaelistria/jbosstools-all.git
 ./submodules.sh init master